Turkish court charges Vice News reporters with terrorism links

 Security sources and local media said last week that Britons Jake Hanrahan and Philip Pendelbury and their translator were detained in Diyarbakir where they were filming clashes between security forces and Kurdish militants.

-In a statement, the Diyarbakir chief prosecutor said: "Although the suspects were not involved in the terrorist organisation's hierarchy, it was decided that they were arrested for helping the organisation willingly".
+In a statement, the Diyarbakir chief prosecutor said: "Although the suspects were not involved in the terrorist organization's hierarchy, it was decided that they were arrested for helping the organization willingly".
 The chief prosecutor did not name the PKK outright.

 Vice News, which has won a large following among younger viewers for its irreverent reportage and documentaries from global trouble spots, has declined to identify the journalists or the translator.